CodeinBlack7/HealthInsurance/README.md

 Application Flow:
   - Patient claims for the amount with the underlying asset ```claimGrant```.
-  - This reults Hospital to initiate the verification process.
+  - This results Hospital to initiate the verification process.
   - First transaction would be ```HospitalVerification``` followed by ```claimProcess```.

 To test this Business Network Definition in the hyperledger playgound test tab: